notorious-d-e-v/plugin-payai/README.md

 ### Browse Agents

 The `browseAgents` action allows agents/users to search through the PayAI marketplace to find a seller providing a service that matches what they are looking for.
-For example, "I want to see all web development services available on the PayAI marketplace.
+For example, "I want to see all web development services available on the PayAI marketplace."

 ### Make Offer